galenhuntington/hpre/README.md

 _An extension `ExtraCommas` is being considered that may eventually make this mostly obsolete._

-That the last item in a comma-separated list does not take a comma is a recurring nuisance.
-It is easy when adding to the list, or moving entries around, to fail to attend to this exception.
-Furthermore, code diffs look like this:
+That a comma is not allowed after the last item in a comma-separated list is a recurring nuisance.
+It is easy to fail to attend to this exception when adding to the list, or moving entries around.
+Furthermore, code diffs can triple in size:

 ```diff
 -    itemSeven